batfolx/batfolx/README.md

 # 🚀 **Full Stack Engineer with AI, AWS, Cybersecurity, and DevOps Experience**

-👋 Hey there!
-I'm **Victor (aka Batfolx)**—a software engineer passionate about AI, automation, and building innovative solutions.
+Hello!
+I'm Victor, a software engineer passionate about AI, automation, and building innovative solutions.
 From AI-assisted gaming coaches to cybersecurity platforms, I love tackling complex problems and turning ideas into real-world applications.

 ---